 Diseases of esophagus and stomach

-The group consists of surgeons, oncologists and pathologists and works for optimization of treatment.
+The group consists of surgeons, oncologists, a gastroenterologist and pathologist and works for optimization of treatment.

 About the group

-- Oncological and surgical treatment of patients with esophageal and gastric ventricular cancer focusing on complications and survival.
+- Oncologic and surgical treatment of patients with esophageal cancer and gastric cancer with focus on morbidity, complications and quality of life.

 Projects and Research